ibandominguez/wordpress-heroku/src/plugins/ultimate-addons-for-gutenberg/readme.txt

 <strong>An Ultimate Gutenberg Blocks Library</strong>

 <ul>
+	<li><a href="https://ultimategutenberg.com/forms/" target="_blank">Forms </a>: The Forms block allow you to create interactive contact form, newsletter, suggestion, etc easily.
+You can add various fields like name, email, message box, phone number, checkboxes to your form and get more leads.</li>
 	<li><a href="https://ultimategutenberg.com/docs/tabs-block/" target="_blank">Tabs </a>: The Tabs block offers an easy way to display tabbed content and enables you to add long content in a smaller place to enhances the user experience.</li>
 	<li><a href="https://ultimategutenberg.com/lottie/" target="_blank">Lottie </a>: Add attractive animation to your page design.
 Get a total control with advanced options like animation speed,  animation trigger etc, You can reverse the animation, manage the size and do much more.</li>
 	<li><a href="https://www.ultimategutenberg.com/review-schema/" target="_blank">Review Schema </a>: Add a review for a book, movie, course, software application, or product with star ratings.
 Enable review schema support just with a click to get higher rankings for your page/post in search results.</li>